Great Commission and Philosophy

 3. It is true that Jesus is the Lord.

 1. (P) If propositions do not exist, then (Q) no texts or speeches can be translated from one language to another.
-Translations require thoughts common to different languages.
+Translations require thoughts common to various different languages.

 2. Texts and speeches can be translated from one language to another (not-Q).

-3. Therefore, propositions do exist, by modus tollens or denying the consequent.
+3. Therefore, propositions do exist.
+By modus tollens or denying the consequent.

 _______________________________________________________________

-4. (P) If propositions exist, then (Q) translations can be achieved.
+1. (P) If propositions exist, then (Q) translations can be achieved.

-5. Propositions exist (P).
+2. Propositions exist (P).

 1. (P) If there are no propositions, then (Q) language cannot successfully refer to anything outside itself.